aBaechtold/VlcTranscodeAudioCD/README.md

 ## Remarks

 * The PowerShell script obviously targets the Windows OS.
 There also Windows specifics related to stream MRL syntax and path handling.
-They need to be adjusted for other OSs e.g. Linux.
+They need to be adjusted for different target OSs (like Linux).
 * Currently the audio settings are hard-coded to MP3.
 Adjust as needed.
-Refer to [VLC Wiki](https://wiki.videolan.org) for information and ```vlc.exe --help``` / ```vlc.exe -H``` for commad line details.
+Refer to [VLC Wiki](https://wiki.videolan.org) for information and ```vlc.exe --help``` / ```vlc.exe -H``` for command line details.
 * Tested with PowerShell 5.1.22621.4391.

 Other approaches I used in the past or know of:

-* The simplest form of transcodeing, which is also documented on https://wiki.videolan.org/Transcode/, is to transcode the audio CD using the command line (either remote or no interface).
+* The simplest form of transcoding, which is also documented on https://wiki.videolan.org/Transcode/, is to transcode the audio CD using the command line (either remote or no interface).
   This creates a single large file (track) that contains the entire audio CD.
 Depending on the use case, this is fine.
 In my case I found it difficult on some devices to fast-forward to the desired location.
-  The web page also outlines a batch-approach using a Bash script, similar to the PowerShell script here.
+  The web page also outlines a batch-approach using a Bash script, like the PowerShell script here.

 * There is a Lua extension (OMG.lua) that can be used to get track titles and convert it to MP3 or similar.
-  It works by loading the audio CD first, then invoke the extension which shows dialog window to review the collected meta data and initiate transcoding.
+  It works by loading the audio CD first in VLC, then invoke the extension which shows a dialog window to review the collected meta data and initiate transcoding from there.
-  Works fairly well, but is a semi-automated solution and I had issue with the titles (e.g. German 'Umlaute').
+  Works well, but is a semi-automated solution and I had issue with the titles (e.g. German 'Umlaute').

   Reference: https://gist.github.com/zcot/bc9f349f7507ae4d645bbf31065738e2